cosmos/interchain-security/.github/PULL_REQUEST_TEMPLATE/production.md

 <!--
-The default pull request template is for types feat, fix, or refactor.
+The production pull request template is for types feat, fix, or refactor.
 -->

 ## Description